Will Self-Driving Cars Reduce Or Increase The Number Of Car Accidents?

 Manufacturers, marketers and retailers owe a “duty of care,” in legal terms, to users of manufactured products.
 It is a reasonable assumption that consumer products will be safe, will be properly labeled and will be appropriate for their intended audience and purposes.

-If you were injured in North or South Carolina while using a manufactured product, you may be justified in making a claim for compensation from the responsible party: the manufacturer, the advertisers, the vendor, maintenance service providers and/or the installer of the product.
+If you were injured in North or South Carolina while using a manufactured product, you may be justified in making a claim for compensation from the responsible party: the manufacturer, the advertisers, the seller, maintenance service providers and/or the installer of the product.

 Examples of products that may be named as causes of injury in a product liability claim or lawsuit include the following: